gazebosim/gz-math/Migration.md

 ### Modifications

-1. The out stream operator is guaranteed not to return -0.
+1. The out stream operator is guaranteed to return always plain 0 and not to return -0, 0.0 or other instances of zero value.

 ## Ignition Math 4.X to 5.X